BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

   }
 ...
 ```
-> :warning: **WARNING:** This basic setup does not force usage of Tor.
+> :warning: **WARNING:** Remember that the basic setup does not force usage of Tor.
 You may well see all IPv4 and IPv6 peers.

 So what's the use of Tor if it doesn't force the usage of Tor for connections?
 The best use of the basic Tor setup is to allow a software wallet such as [Bitcoin Standup Remote](https://github.com/BlockchainCommons/Bitcoin-Standup-Remote) to connect to your node anonymously via the Tor hidden service, allowing you to remotely transact without anyone knowing you're doing so.